Warrevh/Crazyflie_RL_implementation/README.md

 ```

 ## Usage

-### UDEV rules

-To give permissions for the software to use the usb radio, we need to add udev rules.
-These can be added manually as dercribed here https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/
-but there should also be a script in the crazyswarm directory that does this automatically.

 ### Crazyflie
 Do do changes to the crazyflie, for example changing its radio address or flashing new firmware, you can use the crazyflie client.
 Installation instructions can be found here https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/